TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/biss_c_design.md

 ## Introduction

+\cond SOC_AM243X

-This design implements BISS-C Receiver (a.k.a subsequent electronics) using the 3 channel peripheral interface available on the TI Sitara™ AM64x/AM243x EVM.
+This design implements BISS-C Receiver (a.k.a subsequent electronics) using the 3 channel peripheral interface available on the TI Sitara™ AM64x/AM243x.
 The 3 channel peripheral interface is a digital bidirectional serial interface for position encoders, also suited for safety related applications.
 Only four signal lines are required, differential pair each for clock and data.
 In BISS-C, clock is provided by receiver and data is provided by the encoder.
 Data is transmitted in synchronism with clock.
 Transfer between receiver and encoder at the physical layer is in accordance with RS485, with transceiver at both ends.

+\endcond

+\cond SOC_AM261X

+This design implements BISS-C Receiver (a.k.a subsequent electronics) using the 3 channel peripheral interface available on the TI Sitara™ AM261x.
+The 3 channel peripheral interface is a digital bidirectional serial interface for position encoders, also suited for safety related applications.
+Only four signal lines are required, differential pair each for clock and data.
+In BISS-C, clock is provided by receiver and data is provided by the encoder.
+Data is transmitted in synchronism with clock.
+Transfer between receiver and encoder at the physical layer is in accordance with RS485, with transceiver at both ends.

+\endcond

 ## System Overview

 Position feedback system consists of a position encoder attached to a motor, up to 100 meter of cable which provides power and serial communication and the receiver interface for position encoder.
-In case of Sitara™ AM64x/AM243x processor the receiver interface for position encoder is just one function of a connected drive controller.
+In case of Sitara™ processor the receiver interface for position encoder is just one function of a connected drive controller.
-The AM64x/AM243x provides in addition to the resources for Industrial Ethernet and motor control application including on-chip ADCs, Delta Sigma demodulator for current measurement.
+The Sitara™ processor provides in addition to the resources for Industrial Ethernet and motor control application including on-chip ADCs, Delta Sigma demodulator for current measurement.
-BISS-C Receiver on Sitara™AM64x/AM243x processor uses one ICSSGx Slice.
+BISS-C Receiver on processor uses one ICSSx Slice.
-Clock, data transmit, data receive and receive enable signals from PRU1 of ICSS_G is available in AM64x/AM243x EVM.
+Clock, data transmit, data receive and receive enable signals from PRU of ICSS is available in Sitara™ processor.

 ## Implementation

+\cond SOC_AM243X

 The BISS-C receiver function is implemented on TI Sitara™ Devices.
 Design is split into three parts – 3 channel peripheral interface support in PRU, firmware running in PRU and driver running in ARM.